 Morgan Community College (MCC): These courses are dual credit (high school and college).
-Acceptance into these courses includes ACCUPLACER Sentence Skills (70 or above) and Reading

-(62 or above) test scores Math (85 or above) OR SAT Reading and Writing (470 or above) or Math (500 or above), OR instructor approval.
+Acceptance into these courses includes ACCUPLACER Sentence Skills (70 or above) and Reading (62 or above) test scores Math (85 or above) OR SAT Reading and Writing (470 or above) or Math (500 or above), OR instructor approval.
 These classes meet at the same time, but not daily nor do they follow the Idalia School District RJ-3 school calendar.
 These classes may meet in the Idalia classroom, VNET, or online.
 See school advocate for list of available courses.

-Any In-State Accredited Junior College or Four-Year College or University: These courses will follow similar acceptance policies as MCC, but enrollment and acceptance is the student's responsibility.
+Northwest Kansas Technical College: These courses will follow similar acceptance policies as MCC, but enrollment and acceptance is the student's responsibility.
 Administration approval is needed prior to enrollment.